Amphora

 Amphoras, made from natural materials such as clay, are part of a sustainable approach that respects the environment.
 They require less energy to produce than stainless steel or concrete vats, and their longevity makes them a sustainable investment for winegrowers.

-Although amphoras offer a number of advantages, they require special care and maintenance:
+Although amphoras offer many advantages, they require special care:

-• Gentle cleaning: Porous surfaces must be carefully maintained to avoid contamination.
+• Delicate cleaning: Porous surfaces must be carefully maintained to avoid contamination.

 • Fragility : Although robust, amphoras are more vulnerable to impact than other types of vat.

-• Investment costs: The price may be higher, especially for large-capacity models or those made by hand.
+• Investment costs: The price may be higher, particularly for large-capacity models or those made by hand.

 Why choose amphorae?

-Amphoras represent a return to the roots of winemaking, combining tradition and modernity.
-They are ideal for winemakers who want to make authentic wines that reflect their terroir, while adding a touch of originality to their vats.
+Amphoras embody a return to the roots of winemaking, combining tradition and modernity.
+They are ideal for winemakers who want to make authentic wines, while adding a touch of originality to their range of wines.
 Their technical and aesthetic qualities make them an increasingly popular choice for exceptional wines.

 Contact our expert